 Proof of sufficient English language skills must be submitted before the end of the application period for all degree programs whose language of instruction is English.

 Please upload valid proof of your english language skills to the online application form.
 The document has to contain all information required for validation.
+Only English language certificates of the below mentioned list are recognized.
+Other English language certificates are not recognized.

-- Internet based Test (IbT): 88.
+- Internet based Test (iBT): 88.
 Only the Test Date Score is valid, MyBest Score will not be accepted.

 Please upload a screenshot of your Test Taker Score Report to the online application form.
 TOEFL ITP is not accepted.